Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Toast

-This should be a short-term diet, as it is low in nutrients and designed to soothe the stomach.
+Nursing students may recall this is typically a short-term diet, as it is low in nutrients and easy to digest.

 This acronym is designed to help nurses conduct a postpartum assessment on a pregnant patient.
 The letters stand for: